mashoodshaukat00/green-carpets-public/README.md

 # green-carpets
+We offer new and used carpet leasing services to our customers through different subscriptions.
-We offer subscription to customers with a business model  of lease carpet. we take care off every thing from  maintianing ,cleaning and replacment  etc. when life of carpets ends they can be sold to manufacting industry to recycle and reproduce new carpets.
+We take care off every thing from  maintianing ,cleaning and replacment of carpets.
+When the carpets deteriorate they are sold to manufacturing industry to recycle and reproduce new products.